fievx/view_shaper/README.md

 ### Install:
 This library is available using jitpack.

 Step 1.
-Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build file.

+Add it in your root build.gradle at the end of repositories:
 ```groovy
 allprojects {